Brian Kees, LPC - Therapist at Grow Therapy

 Explain to clients what areas you feel are your biggest strengths.

-I create a warm, supportive environment that encourages open communication, helping clients feel understood and respected from the very first session.
+I create a warm, supportive environment that encourages open communication, helping clients feel understood and respected.
 Additionally, my strength in fostering collaboration empowers clients to actively participate in their healing process, whether they seek practical, short-term solutions or deeper, long-term change.

 About Brian Kees